AREA OF PRACTICE

 Counsel to The Bank of New York Mellon, as Indenture Trustee, and High River Limited Partnership (a Carl Icahn investment vehicle), against Realogy, a global company that owns brands such as Coldwell Banker and Century 21, in litigation concerning a proposed exchange offer.

-As counsel to The Bank of New York Mellon, acted on behalf of bondholders holding $2 billion of bonds, settled in October 2008 a Delaware Chancery Court action seeking a determination regarding bondholders’ rights as a result of a triggering transaction.
+As counsel to The Bank of New York Mellon, acted on behalf of bondholders holding $2 billion of bonds, settled a Delaware Chancery Court action seeking a determination regarding bondholders’ rights as a result of a triggering transaction.

 Counseling equity and hedge fund clients on creditors’ and shareholders’ rights issues.